Axionic surface wave in dynamical axion insulators: Discussion

 Nevertheless, the above issue can be circumvented by doping the DAI to shift its Fermi level to the conduction or valence bands to be metallic.
 Its dielectric function can then be described by the Drude model with frequency-dependent $\epsilon_{{\mbox{ D}}}=\epsilon_{\mbox{ I}}(1-\frac{\omega_p^2}{\omega^2+i\gamma\omega})$, where $\omega_p^2=\frac{ne^2}{\epsilon_0\epsilon_{\mbox{ I}}m^*}$ is the plasma frequency of the charge carriers.
 Here, $m^*=m_e$ is the effective mass, $\epsilon_0$ is the vacuum permittivity, and $n$ is the carrier concentration.
 Similar to a typical metal case, the Drude dielectric function becomes negative in certain frequency ranges below $\omega_p$, within which the condition of positive $t_1$ and $t_2$ can be satisfied~\cite{SM}.
-The surface wave excitation found in this case is called as SAPP, due to mixed couplings among axion, photon and surface plasmon.
+The surface wave excitation found in this case is called as SAPP, due to mixed couplings among axions, photons and surface plasmons.
 The dispersion relation of SAPP is obtained as~\cite{SM}

 where $\epsilon_{{\mbox{ D}}}^{{\mbox{ eff}}}=\epsilon_{{\mbox{ D}}}[(1-\frac{\epsilon_{\mbox{ I}}b^2}{\epsilon_{{\mbox{ D}}}(\omega^2-m^2)})]$.
-Interestingly, as shown in Fig.~\ref{fig3}(a), it is found that $t_1$ (red lines) and $t_2$ (blue lines) become pure imaginary when the frequency $\omega$ satisfies $\omega_b<\omega<m$ (the detailed expression of the $b$-dependent $\omega_b$ is given in the SM~\cite{SM}).
+Interestingly, as shown in Fig.~\ref{fig3}(a), it is found that $t_1$ (red lines) and $t_2$ (blue lines) become purely imaginary when the frequency $\omega$ satisfies $\omega_b<\omega<m$ (the detailed expression of the $b$-dependent $\omega_b$ is given in the SM~\cite{SM}).
 This will result in a forbidden gap $\Delta=m-\omega_b$ in the SAPP spectrum, as shaded in orange in Fig.~\ref{fig3}(b).
 The magnitude of the forbidden gap $\Delta$ increases with increasing $b$, as presented in Fig.~\ref{fig3}(c).
-It should be pointed out that in the absence of axion-photon coupling ($b=0$ meV), the SAPP will be reduced to the traditional surface plasmon polariton without the forbidden gap, as reflected by the red line in Fig.~\ref{fig3}(b).
-Besides, there are two limiting frequencies for sufficiently large wavevector $k_x$.
+It should be pointed out that in the absence of axion-photon coupling ($b=0$ meV), the SAPP will be reduced to a traditional surface plasmon polariton without the forbidden gap, as reflected by the red line in Fig.~\ref{fig3}(b).
+In addition, there are two limiting frequencies for a sufficiently large wave vector $k_x$.
 One is the axionic frequency $\omega_{\infty,a}$ and the other is the plasmonic frequency $\omega_{\infty,p}$.
 Figure~\ref{fig3}(d) shows the two asymptotic frequencies as a function of $b$, where it can be seen that the plasmonic (axionic) frequency $\omega_{\infty,p}$ ($\omega_{\infty,a}$) increases (decreases) with increasing $b$.